 Deeply regretting that no progress has been made on the reopening of the country office of the Office of the United Nations High Commissioner for Human Rights, which was unilaterally closed by the Government on 28 February 2019,

-1. Acknowledges the progress that has been made in the field of human rights, good governance and the rule of law since the investiture of the President of Burundi, Evariste Ndayishimiye, condemns in the strongest terms all human rights violations and abuses committed in Burundi, including those involving extrajudicial killing, enforced disappearance, arbitrary arrest and detention, acts of torture and other cruel, inhuman or degrading treatment or punishment, acts of violence, including destruction and theft of property, sexual and gender-based violence, intimidation and harassment of members of opposition political parties, civil society representatives, peaceful protesters, human rights defenders, journalists, bloggers and other media workers, and expresses deep concern at their arbitrary arrest and detention and the criminalization of their exercise of human rights;
+1. Acknowledges the progress that has been made in the field of human rights, good governance and the rule of law since the investiture of the President of Burundi, Evariste Ndayishimiye, condemns in the strongest terms all human rights violations and abuses committed in Burundi, including those involving extrajudicial killing, enforced disappearance, arbitrary arrest and detention, acts of torture and other cruel, inhuman or degrading treatment or punishment, acts of violence, destruction and theft of property, sexual and gender-based violence, intimidation and harassment of members of opposition political parties, civil society representatives, peaceful protesters, human rights defenders, journalists, bloggers and other media workers, and expresses deep concern at their arbitrary arrest, and detention, and the criminalization of their exercise of human rights;

-2. Deplores the severe restrictions on civil and political rights and fundamental freedoms, in particular the freedoms of opinion and expression, peaceful assembly and association, as well as the tolerance of online hate speech messages with political and ethnic connotations and the shrinking space for civil society and citizen activism;
+2. Deplores the severe restrictions on civil and political rights and fundamental freedoms, in particular the freedoms of opinion and expression, peaceful assembly and association, and calls upon the government not to support online hate speech messages with political and ethnic connotations and the shrinking space for civil society and citizen activism;

 3. Condemns the widespread impunity for all human rights violations and abuses, and urges the Government of Burundi to hold all perpetrators, regardless of their affiliation or status, including members of defence and security forces and of the ruling party's youth league, the Imbonerakure, accountable for their actions, including sexual and gender-based violence and child abuse, and to ensure that victims can seek justice and legal redress;